imarkoffedu/mtdfit-client-example/README.md

 | `./gradlew test`              | Run the tests (always passing) |
 | `./gradlew build`             | Build everything               |

-If the server starts successfully, you'll see nothing.
+If the client starts successfully, you'll see logs with connection information and outputs from views.